-Check this page regularly for updates, results from the surveys, plus details of this autumn’s Daffodil Conference.
+Check this page regularly for updates, results from the surveys, plus details of the 2018 surveying season.
 Alternatively, sign up to receive free monthly ebulletins (right hand side of our home page).

 Heralds of Spring is funded by the Heritage Lottery Fund – Sharing Heritage programme and the Tamar Valley AONB, and is supported by a steering group of local organisations, community groups and individuals.